-Apigenin-rich parsley delivers the cholesterol molecule into mitochondria that is found inside the testicles, which is then converted into testosterone.
+Pro Tip: Parsley is rich in apigenin and helps convert cholesterol into testosterone.Apigenin-rich parsley delivers the cholesterol molecule into mitochondria that is found inside the testicles, which is then converted into testosterone.
 If you’re going to choose anything to season your food, parsley is one of the best things you can use.

 10. GingerGinger is great because of its anti-inflammatory properties through a compound called gingerol.

 11. Raw CacaoYou don’t have to twist arms to convince people to eat chocolate.
 Not only does chocolate taste great, it's loaded with other benefits.
 Chocolate is rich in antioxidants, friendly gut bacteria and enzymes to help with digestion.

-Make sure that you’re getting the raw versions of these cacao products to enjoy these health benefits.
+Pro Tip: There is research that links cacao to an increase in cardiovascular health and lower blood pressure, as well as lower blood glucose levels.Make sure that you’re getting the raw versions of these cacao products to enjoy these health benefits.
 Cacao is also a rich source of minerals like magnesium, zinc, manganese and iron.

 12. EggsEggs are a cornucopia of nutrients.
 They’re full of dietary cholesterol, amino acids and vitamins.
 They're are also full of choline, which is an important methylator that reduces estrogen levels.

 Pro Tip: Don't skip the yoke!
 It's where many of the nutrients are found.